jdanthdavis/lis4331/a1/README.md

 ## Justin Davis

-### Assignment # Requirements:
+### Assignment #1 Requirements:

-*Sub-Heading:*

-1. Ordered-list items
-2.
-3.

 #### README.md file should include the following items:

 * Screenshot of running JDK java Hello
 * Screenshot of running Android Studio My First App
 * Screenshots of running Android Studio Contacts App
     * a.
 Main screen with 3 buttons, and contact information w/ image for at least 3 contacts.
+    * b. *Must* include background color and design--cannot use "default" activity design.
+    * c. *Be sure* to review Chs.
+1 and 2 of the course textbook.
+* Git commands w/ short descriptions
+* Bitbucket repo links:
+    * a.
+This assignment, and
+    * b.
+The completed tutorial repo above (bitbucketstationlocations).

-> This is a blockquote.
+[comment]: <> (> This is a blockquote.)
 >
-> This is the second paragraph in the blockquote.
+[comment]: <> (> This is the second paragraph in the blockquote.)
 >
 > #### Git commands w/short descriptions: